Noordicsea/JobScraper/README.md

     If you want to refresh the data, you can delete the existing JSON files.
     The script handles network errors and scraping issues by providing error messages and failsafes to ensure a smooth user experience.

-Customization

-You can modify or extend the script by editing the main.py file.
-Possible customizations include changing the source URL, adjusting the data points to scrape, or transforming the script into a more comprehensive application or data service.

-Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page] if you want to contribute.

 License
 Distributed under the MIT License.
 See LICENSE for more information.